AI Legal

 Why that matters

-2026 is going to see a lot of new state AI legislation.
-Colorado is first, but California, New York, Connecticut, Texas, and several others have drafts in circulation.
+State AI legislation continues to move fast.
+Colorado was first to pass and then rewrote its law in May 2026; California ADMT rules, New York employment AI rules, Illinois, Connecticut, Texas, and several others have provisions in circulation or already on the books.
 If a new law makes the vendor's product non-compliant in a key jurisdiction for your business, and your contract is a three-year lock-in, you are paying for something you cannot lawfully use.

 What to ask for instead